-- (b) Reflects the increase in long-term debt to fund the cash portion of the purchase price at estimated interest rate of three month LIBOR plus 200 basis points, which averaged 5.57% for 2005 and 6.77% for the three months ended March 31, 2006. - (c) Reflects the elimination of book value of Remington equity and the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition. - (d) Reflects the deferred tax "gross-up" relating to the acquired proven reserves based on purchase price paid.
+- (b) Reflects the increase in long-term debt to fund the cash portion of the purchase price at estimated interest rate of three month LIBOR plus 200 basis points (based upon the terms of the proposed credit facilities-see "Proposed Financings" on page 195 of this proxy statement/prospectus), which averaged 5.57% for 2005 and 6.77% for the three months ended March 31, 2006. - (c) Reflects the elimination of book value of Remington equity and the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition. - (d) Reflects the deferred tax "gross-up" relating to the acquired proven reserves based on purchase price paid.